robclewley/robclewley.github.io/_posts/2015-09-04-spike_detection-with-fovea.md

 ![Second and third PC projections classified]((https://github.com/robclewley/robclewley.github.io/blob/master/assets/spikesort_images/colors_third_and_second.png?raw=true)

-My placement of bounding boxes on this projection was more arbitrary, as these clusters weren’t as clearly separated.
+My placement of rectangular bounding boxes using Fovea's "b" command in this projection was more arbitrary, as these clusters weren’t as clearly separated.
 Although some of the colorations accord with what we’d expect, in this projection the difference between the high-peaked “classic” spikes and the multi-unit noise we picked out from the previous example doesn’t come across (both are painted in black and belong to the large, blurry cluster in the middle).
 However, this projection isn’t entirely without merit.
 Consider the blue and green spikes.
 In the previous example, these were all bunched together into the same group.
 But it’s clear from this projection that although both sets have a distinctive V shape, for one group they precede the peak, and for the other, they follow it.

 Although the literature on classification algorithms is extensive, the fact that we can turn the different “knobs” provided by Fovea and come up with unexpected results suggests the benefits of visualization for exploratory analysis.